mattkime/grunt-hbs-require-partials/README.md

 # grunt-hbs-require-partials
-transforms compiled hbs templates to require necessary partials
+transforms compiled hbs templates to require necessary partials.

+note: this code is extremely dependent upon the structure of compiled hbs javascript.
+This has been texted with hbs v2 but might not work with other versions.

 uses standard grunt src-dest file mapping - http://gruntjs.com/configuring-tasks#files